Electronic learning company entered Latin American market

 With the engagement costs agreed, Alex transferred the required funds to our company bank account, and then signed our Client engagement letter, couriering it, along with the required due diligence, to our Singapore office from her London home.

-The first step in the engagement, which began in May 2006, was to agree on a suitable corporate structure for the Argentinean entity.
+The first step in the engagement was to agree on a suitable corporate structure for the Argentinean entity.
 According to Argentina company law, all limited liability companies require a minimum of two shareholders and one director.
 The shareholders can be foreign, but the director must be resident in Argentina.
 Although Alex had reliable business associates in Argentina, her preference was to use our nominee director services, with herself and her husband as shareholders.

 This corporate structure was communicated to Gabriela, our Client Liaison Officer in Buenos Aires.
 Gabriela speaks excellent English (although this was less crucial in this engagement as Alex is fluent in Spanish) and was able to work her communications around the fact that our Client was based in Europe and she was ultimately reporting to our head office in Singapore.
 Gabriela was instrumental at all stages of incorporation, spelling out clearly to our Client the steps required, as well as arranging for swift translation of documents into Spanish where necessary.